Selecting the Best Shipping Options for Your Customers

 Here are the factors that determine the price to ship your package:

-1. Weight – A package’s weight is a major deciding factor in a shipping carrier’s base rate.
+1. Weight – The weight of a package is a major deciding factor in a shipping carrier’s base rate.
 Typically, each new pound increases the shipping cost.
 Weight is factored heavily into determining the shipping cost of your package.

 3. Distance and Shipping Zone – Shipping zones are what carriers use to determine the distance between the origin and destination addresses of a domestic package.
 This distance is categorized into zones typically ranging from 2-8.
 If the zone is a 2 this could mean staying in town.
 Meanwhile, if the zone is an 8 this likely means your buyer is across the country.
 Keep in mind, though, that international rates are determined a bit differently, though.